 Vietnam PNTR and WTO Accession State Studies (2006).
 The Trade Partnership examined the top exports to Vietnam for all 50 states.
 These reports emphasize how current barriers to trade for major U.S. exports will fall upon Vietnam’s accession to the WTO.
 Produced for the Business Roundtable, copies may be obtained from the BRT's website, or an example may be downloaded here.

-FTAA: Blueprint for Prosperity, Building on NAFTA's Success (September 2001).
+FTAA: Blueprint for Prosperity, Building on NAFTA's Success (2001).
 After seven successful years under the North American Free Trade Agreement (NAFTA), the United States looks forward to the Free Trade Area of the Americas (FTAA).
-This study examines the benefits the FTAA would have on American companies and consumers.
+This study examines the benefits the FTAA would have for American companies and consumers.
 This report was prepared for the Council of the Americas; copies may be obtained from the Council of the Americas or downloaded here in PDF format.

 • California2001.pdf